 Environment Officer-Annesha Kar Gupta:

 I am a London-qualified lawyer who has worked at the High Court in Calcutta.
-I am an advocate for UN75 and UNICEF, as well as an accredited member of UNEP.
-I am UN TeachSDGs Ambassador, Global Goodwill Ambassador for the UK and IEP Ambassador.
+I am an advocate for UN75 and UNICEF, as well as an accredited member of UNEP, ECOSOC.
+I am delegate at International Model United Nation.
+Also, I am UN TeachSDGs Ambassador, Global Goodwill Ambassador (GGA) for Europe/UK.
 I did social media for the LASER UN75 Festival, Building a more secure world.

 Refugees and Asylum Seekers Officer-Hagir Ahmed:

 I am leading programmes in North and West London to improve the conditions of refugees and asylum seekers now staying in a vast array of hotels across London and surrounding suburbs, as well as in private accommodation.
 This involves trying to ensure the adequate and appropriate provision of food, clothing, medical treatment, education and recreational facilities for families and especially their children.
 The work involves liaising with NGOs, local authorities and other informal and institutional support groups.